solo-io/gloo/docs/content/guides/traffic_management/hello_world/_index.md

           namespace: gloo-system
 ```

 When a Virtual Service is created, Gloo immediately updates the proxy configuration.
-Since the status of this `virtualservice` is `Accepted`, we know this route is now active.
+Since the status of this Virtual Service is `Accepted`, we know this route is now active.

-At this point we have a `virtualservice` with a routing rule sending traffic on the path `/all-pets` to the `upstream` petstore at a path of `/api/pets`.
+At this point we have a Virtual Service with a routing rule sending traffic on the path `/all-pets` to the Upstream `petstore` at a path of `/api/pets`.

 ### Test the Route Rule